isomerpages/moe-corporationpri/_departments/Dance LLP.md

 ---
 <h1>Dance LLP</h1>
 <p><strong>Lifelong Learning Programme (LLP) – Creativity Through Dance</strong>&nbsp;</p>
-<p>The school’s LLP started off as a niche area in 2013, focusing on nurturing
+<p>The school’s Dance LLP began as a niche area in 2013, focusing on nurturing
 talent and creativity through dance.
-Besides being used as a platform for values inculcation, the LLP has now evolved to become a platform for pupils to embrace diversity and lifelong learning, where pupils are nurtured in their passion and talents and developed in their character through holistic education. &nbsp;&nbsp;</p>
+Besides an avenue for values inculcation, the LLP has now evolved to become a platform for students to embrace diversity and lifelong learning, where students are nurtured in their passion and talents and developed in their character through holistic education.</p>
 <p>&nbsp;The 3 tiers of the Dance LLP framework in Corporation Primary School
 aim to:&nbsp;</p>
 <ul data-tight="true" class="tight">